Jomonte Suvisheshangal: Box office

-Jomonte Suvisheshangal collected ₹24 crore from Kerala alone, ₹5.6 crore from rest of India, ₹9.97 crore from UAE-GCC and ₹4.1 crore from rest of the World box office.
-The film ran for 60 days in its theatres and it collected around ₹43.67 crore from Worldwide box office.
+Jomonte Suvisheshangal collected ₹24 crore from Kerala alone, ₹5.6 crore from rest of India, ₹9.97 crore from UAE-GCC and ₹4.1 crore from rest of the worldwide box office.
+The film ran for 60 days in its theatres and it collected around ₹43.67 crore from the worldwide box office.

 Critical reception

 S.R.
 Praveen of The Hindu wrote "This is the Sathyan Anthikkad version of what you have seen in the similarly named Jacobinte Swargarajyam, it's all about the chemistry between the father and the son, something which we have seen in quite a number of Sathyan movies".

 The Times of India gave 3 out of 5 stars stating "Jomon’s tale can definitely be a hit with the section of audience for who relate to elements like family sentiments, human traits of endurance and parent-child bond.
 The movie can also win the hearts of fans of Dulquer Salmaan and his mannerisms as the actor indeed comes across as charming in a few sequences".

 India Today gave 3 out of 5 stars stating "Jomonte Suveshishangal soars high with its pleasing story.
 The film itself is one of those enjoyable long rides one would take with a Yesudas song".

-Anu James of International Business Times wrote "Jomonte Suviseshangal is a typical Sathyan Anthikad movie, old wine served in new bottle with a familiar and predictable storyline.
-Nevertheless, it is a feel-good entertainer that is well handled by Dulquer and Mukesh, and teaches us that one cannot taste success throughout as one will have to face ups and downs in life".

 The Indian Express gave 3 out of 5 stars stating "Jomonte Suveshishangal is a delightful film written by Iqbal Kuttippuram.
 The film narrates the uplifting journey of its title character, played by Dulquer Salmaan.
 Mukesh and Dulquer as father and son are delightful".

-IndiaGlitz gave 4 out of 5 stars stating "This is Dulquer’s movie from the word go and he has given a matured performance.
-Songs adds to the movie and is there only wherever necessary.
-Frames are pleasant and the edits add colour to them.
-‘Jomonte Suvisheshangal’ is a fun movie, not to be missed.
-Amen!".